Best RV Pet Temperature Monitor (Hint: NOT Waggle)

 • My recommendation for the best RV pet temperature monitor

-• Comparison chart of RV temperature monitor options
+• Easy comparison chart of the top options

-• Waggle alternatives – Necto, MarCELL & SimpliSafe
+• Waggle alternatives – MarCELL, Necto & SimpliSafe

-Necto is the best pet monitor for both cost and reliability.
+MarCELL is the best RV pet monitor for both cost and reliability.

 Pets aren’t allowed everywhere, so the reality of RV travel is that you’ll occasionally have to leave them unattended for a short time.